UniversalDependencies/docs/_pal/feat/PronType.md

 The reciprical pronoun is _ham_.
 Elements of analytic expressions such as _ēk ō did_ "one to the other" i.e. "to each other" are annotated individually.

 ### <a name='Rel'>`Rel`: Relative pronoun
-All interrogative pronouns can be used as relative pronouns and the word _ī_, which is also used as a linker for attributes to their headword.
+The word _ī_, which is also used as a [linker](det) for attributes to their headword, and all interrogative pronouns can be used as relative pronouns.

 ### <a name='Tot'>`Tot`: Total pronoun
 Total pronouns are _harw_ "every", _hamāg_ and _(har)wisp_ "all".